-Dr Vikram D Kekatpure, Senior Consultant – Head & Neck Surgical Oncology, Cytecare Cancer Hospitals, Bengaluru, in conversation with ETHealthworld discusses the oral cancer burden in India and how it can be mitigated.
+Dr. Vikram D Kekatpure, Senior Consultant – Head & Neck Surgical Oncology, Cytecare Cancer Hospitals, Bengaluru, in conversation with ETHealthworld discusses the oral cancer burden in India and how it can be mitigated.
 Edited excerpts:

 Oral cancer is a problem of our country, it constitutes about 30 percent of all cancers in our country compared to the western world where it constitutes 2-3 percent in the most developed world.
-It is our problem and we need to find solutions which are India centric because western world is not going to find a solution and we have moved towards that direction to find Indian centric solutions.
-This is a lifestyle related problem, 40-50 percent of our population uses some or other form of tobacco mainly chewing but smoking is fast catching up.
+It is our problem and we need to find solutions which are India centric because the western world is not going to find a solution and we have moved towards that direction to find Indian centric solutions.
+This is a lifestyle-related problem, 40-50 percent of our population uses some or other form of tobacco mainly chewing but smoking is fast catching up.

-The society as well as the government has a role to play in creating awareness, so if you see the average age of initiation in our country, it still remains around 16 and that is where we need to target our school and colleges and create tobacco awareness.
+The society, as well as the government, has a role to play in creating awareness, so if you see the average age of initiation in our country, it still remains around 16 and that is where we need to target our school and colleges and create tobacco awareness.
 Our government has done a bit by having warnings on the cigarette packets and pouches but I think there is a lot of scope for improvement on tobacco awareness and banning tobacco.

-Oral cancer affects the basic human functions which are essential for survival like speech, swallowing, breathing and most importantly the cosmetic aspects, so patients and family is worried how a person will go back to the community after treatment.
+Oral cancer affects the basic human functions which are essential for survival like speech, swallowing, breathing and most importantly the cosmetic aspects, so patients and family are worried how a person will go back to the community after treatment.
 There has been a major problem why people end up in a denial mode for treatment.

 People think that they will be functionally and cosmetically debilitated for life but that is a thing of past.
-Today if the people have a tumour which requires removal of the jaw then we have ability to replace the jaw, if dentition has to be removed then we have the ability to replace the dentition.
+Today if the people have a tumor which requires removal of the jaw then we have the ability to replace the jaw, if dentition has to be removed then we have the ability to replace the dentition.

 The aim should be that the patient going for a head and neck cancer surgery should come out of the treatment with no or very minimal functional deficits.
 The patient should be ready to go back to society, go back to his job and support the family.